niklasl/trld/README.md

 ## Transcribing Linked Data

-When parsing [RDF](https://www.w3.org/RDF/) the expressions are transcribed verbatim into JSON-LD as an intermediary form, keeping compact forms and ordering as much as possible.
+When parsing RDF, the syntactic statements are transcribed verbatim into JSON-LD, keeping compact forms and ordering as much as possible.
 Conversely, serialization is done by writing the JSON-LD shape out as is, using the chosen syntax.

 In order to control the exact shape of this data, use the JSON-LD algorithms for expansion, flattening and compaction.

-### Serializing JSON-LD as Turtle and TriG
+### Serializing JSON-LD as Turtle or TriG

-At this time, care must be taken to use *simple* JSON-LD contexts in order for Turtle and TriG serialization to work.
+At this time, care must be taken to use *simple* JSON-LD contexts in order for Turtle or TriG serialization to work.
 That means that, apart from prefixes and some support for language indexes and type coercion, no advanced compaction features of JSON-LD 1.1 will work when transcribing the data out as Turtle or TriG.
 If you process such compacted data, ensure to expand it first, and